cosmo0/arcade-manager/README.md

 It helps you to manage and filter your rom collection by removing unwanted, bad, and unplayable games.
 It's also useful if you feel a bit lost among the several thousand games that full MAME romsets provides, and only want the very best.

+## Features

 **THIS TOOL DOES NOT CHANGE THE ROMSET VERSION!!!**
 Copying files assumes you have a working, **non-merged** romset corresponding to the MAME/FBA version you're using.
 If you ever need to change your romset version, use a tool like [ClrMamePro](https://mamedev.emulab.it/clrmamepro/).

+* Multi-platform, works on Windows, MacOS and Linux
+* User-friendly, easy to use interface
+* Download and install an overlays pack for either Retropie or Recalbox
+* Manage rom files:
+  * Copy from romset
+  * Remove unwanted files
+  * Keep only wanted files
+* Manage games lists:
+  * Download pre-set files
+  * Merge & split files
+  * Convert DAT or INI files
+  * Create games list from folder

-Obviously, this tool also does not download roms.
+Obviously, this tool does not download roms.

 If you are new to arcade emulation, please read these resources: